mythril-forge/homebrew-classes/sorcerer/sorcerer.md

 > ###### Quick Build
 > You can make a sorcerer quickly by following these suggestions.
-> First, Charisma should be your highest ability score, followed by Constitution.
+> First, Charisma should be your highest Ability Score, followed by Constitution.
 > Second, choose the hermit background.
 > Third, choose the light, prestidigitation, ray of frost, and shocking grasp cantrips, along with the 1st-level spells shield and magic missile.

 ### Hit Points
 - **Hit Dice:** 1d6
-- **Hit Points at 1st Level:** 6 + your Constitution modifier
+- **Hit Points at 1st Level:** 6 + your Constitution Modifier
-- **Hit Points at Higher Levels:** 1d6 (or 4) + your Constitution modifier per Sorcerer level after 1st
+- **Hit Points at Higher Levels:** 1d6 (or 4) + your Constitution Modifier per Sorcerer level after 1st

 ### Proficiencies
 You are proficient with the following items, in addition to any proficiencies provided by your race or background.